|Basic information||Name: Ackerly|

 Specimens: 291 g, one thick section, and one thin section are on deposit at TCU.
 225 g sample held at TxTech.

 TCU: Oscar E. Monnig Collection, Department of Geology, Texas Christian University, Ft.
-Worth, TX 76129, USA (institutional address)
+Worth, TX 76129, United States; Website (institutional address; updated 24 Feb 2012)

-TxTech: Geoscience Department, Texas Tech University, Lubbock, TX 79409, USA (institutional address)
+TxTech: Geoscience Department, Texas Tech University, Lubbock, TX 79409, United States (institutional address)

 |References:||Published in Meteoritical Bulletin, no. 100, MAPS 46, in preparation (2013)|